Perception is YOUR Reality

 Perception #2: The parent of the athlete – That coach has always had it out for my kid!
 They never liked her and they just went ahead and chose the kids that they liked and wanted on the team.
 They have never cared about my child because she doesn’t take the privates that they expect everyone to take, and because she did it all herself they are just discriminating against her!
 They are jealous because she is better than all of the others they did put on the team, but because she is not a favorite they won’t put her on the team.

 Perception #3: The coach making the decision – Oh I hate this!
 They are going to be mad because they will make it all personal!
 They are going to attack me about why I made the decisions and never ask why.
 They can’t stand me though, so why would they be happy on my team?
-Each time I coach that girl, she whines at practices and she tries to learn the skills perception4on her own and does them all with such bad technique!
+Each time I coach that girl, she whines at practices and she tries to learn the skills on her own and does them all with such bad technique!
 If she just took a private with a coach, she would get cleaned up and be the best tumbler in the gym!

 The same situation and three different perceptions regarding the situation.
 None of them factually focus on the core of the situation; instead they perceive it being one way or another.
 They all have their “reality” of the situation and will not bother to find out the facts in the situation.
 Feelings would be saved and headaches adverted if everyone didn’t stop at their perception and accept it as the reality of the entire situation.